rixx/books.rixx.de/data/reviews/astrid-lindgren/ronia-the-robbers-daughter/index.md

 about strength and loyalty and self-reliance when I needed them.

 It holds up well to a re-read, and the adult point of view is certainly interesting.
-I didn't catch that Ronja's father is an alcoholic, for example, which is pretty clear when looking at the book now.
+I didn't catch that Ronja's father is an alcoholic, for example, which is clear when looking at the book now.
 As with all Lindgren books, it feels incredibly real, as if I could touch everything she's talking about.
 Everybody sounds like a real person, as if she had been there and just written up what she had heard.